MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusheaders/nf-gdiplusheaders-metafile-metafile(inconstwchar_inhdc_inconstrectf__inmetafileframeunit_inemftype_inconstwchar).md

 ---
 UID: NF:gdiplusheaders.Metafile.Metafile(IN const WCHAR,IN HDC,IN const RectF &,IN MetafileFrameUnit,IN EmfType,IN const WCHAR)
-title: Metafile::Metafile(IN const WCHAR,IN HDC,IN const RectF &,IN MetafileFrameUnit,IN EmfType,IN const WCHAR)
+title: Metafile::Metafile(IN const WCHAR,IN HDC,IN const RectF &,IN MetafileFrameUnit,IN EmfType,IN const WCHAR) (gdiplusheaders.h)
 author: windows-sdk-content
 description: Creates a Metafile::Metafile object for recording.
 old-location: gdiplus\_gdiplus_CLASS_Metafile_Metafile_WCHAR_fileName_HDC_referenceHdc_RectF_frameRect_MetafileFrameUnit_f.htm